Where to Go for a Gluten-Free Feast in Adelaide

 Feathers Hotel

-Gluten-free options are seamlessly integrated at Feathers Hotel, where burgers, schnitzels, and mains can all be enjoyed without stress.
+Gluten-free options are well handled at Feathers Hotel, where burgers, schnitzels, and mains can all be enjoyed without stress.
 Dairy-free dishes are clearly marked, too, so everyone leaves happy.
 It’s classic pub fare done thoughtfully, without drawing attention to dietary needs.

 516 Glynburn Rd, Burnside